neuroph12/ML-Agents/docs/Environments/VideoGame.md

 |         <a name="parameters">Reset's Parameters</a>          | **load_game [0, 8]** : 0 none game is launched ; 1-8 launch a game at the beginning of the simulation |
 |            <a name="distraction">Distraction</a>             | Some distractions are present in the games                   |

+### The maze

+This game allows the agent to move a ball in a maze.
+The agent see the maze at the third point of view, can move the ball forward and backward, left and right.
+There is a timer on the left of the screen that stops when the ball touch the coin in the maze (end).

+### Tetris

+This game is a simple tetris game.
+The agent can turn the tetrominos, speed up their falling and move them left or right.
+Each line maked by the tetrominos increase the score by 1.

+### Space Invaders

+This game is a classical Space Invaders but more difficult.
+The agent can control a space ship that can go forward, backward, left and right, and shoot a laser.
+The space ship has to avoid or destroy meteors or aliens.
+The score increase according to the object destroy.
+Each object has specifics speed and features.

+### Pong

+The original pong game.
+The agent control a paddle that can go forward and backward.
+It plays against a simple AI.
+The first which reaches 3 points wins

+### Platform game

+This game allow to the agent to control a character that explores a world.
+In this world, the character has to move objects and resolve simple puzzles.
+There are 2 levels.
+The character can go left and right, jump, climb a ladder and do actions.

+### Cuphead

+In this environment, the agent can not control anything.
+It is a simple video that shows the game Cuphead designed with the software Unity.

+### Random Game

+In this environment, no matter the actions of the agent, the behaviors are random.
+It shows to the agent severals balls.
+When the agent does an action, the balls can grow, shrink, be destroyed or change thier color.

 ## <a name="next_steps">Next Steps</a>

 Other environments :